aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 referencing the template in S3 using https://solutions-reference.s3.amazonaws.com/qnabot-on-aws/latest/qnabot-on-aws-vpc.template.

 This template is made available for use as a separate installation mechanism.
 It is not the default template utilized in the public distribution.
 Please take care in deploying QnABot in VPC.
-The Elasticsearch Cluster becomes private to the VPC.
+The OpenSearch Cluster becomes private to the VPC.
 In addition, the QnABot Lambda functions installed by the stack will be attached to subnets in the VPC.
-The Elasticsearch cluster is no longer available outside of the VPC.
+The OpenSearch cluster is no longer available outside of the VPC.
 The Lambdas attached to the VPC allow communication with the cluster.

 Two additional parameters are required by this template.